weishwu/find_gencodeID/README.md

 ```
 hits=find_gencodeID("ENSG_Missing.txt")
 ```
 - Read input from the variable name of a vector of characters.
-The first column of the matrix is the gene names, one per row.
 ```
 hits=find_gencodeID(ENSG_Missing)
 ```